 When we are in a close relationship with a partner, it’s only natural for both people to come to depend upon each other for support, ideas, comfort, and the sharing of labor.

 The dependence on the other person becomes a problem when our sense of our personal self becomes entangled with what we think the other person needs from us.

-Ideally, relationship and intimacy can be tools for personal growth.
-In a healthy relationship, we love the other person while also knowing that our happiness and security does not depend on them.
+Ideally, relationships and intimacy can be tools for personal growth.
+In a healthy relationship, we love the other person while also knowing that our happiness and security do not depend on them.
 If your relationship creates fear and guilt more often than it creates freedom and love, it is likely that you have become entangled—you have lost your sense of self and come to depend on the other person for cues about how you should feel and what you should do.

 Any relationship can suffer from codependence, but when one partner is addicted to substances, it’s much more likely that the relationship is based on codependence.
-It’s this entanglement of one partner’s sense of self in the other partner’s needs that leads to enabling, the behavior that allows the addicted person to continue in their addiction without felt consequence.
+It’s this entanglement of one partner’s sense of self in the other partner’s needs that leads to enabling, the behavior that allows the addicted person to continue in their addiction without feeling consequence.

 How do you know if you are in an entangled relationship?